cluesurf/term/readme.md

 | [`site.tree`](https://github.com/cluesurf/site.tree) | **Application Framework**.
 A web application framework like Next.js or Ruby on Rails.                                                                                                                                                                                                                                        |
 | `chat.tree`                                          | **Natural Language Library.** This will contain tools for working with spoken languages and writing systems.                                                                                                                                                                                                                 |

-All of these are wrapped into the singular `star.tree` library, and you import from that.
+All of these are wrapped into the singular `term.tree` library, and you import from that.

 ## Folder Structure